Ways to Handle Pink Eye in Florence

 Answer a few questions

-Just answer a few questions about your pink eye symptoms and choose a convenient time for your online session.
+Just answer a few questions about your pink eye and choose a convenient time for your online session.
 It’s simple and hassle-free, with no need to sign up.

 Select and connect